zydou/arti/web/docs/integrating-arti/custom-wrappers/iOS.md

   .init(); // this must be called only once, otherwise your app will probably crash
 ```

-You should take great care about your rust code not unwinding into Swift Runtime: If it does, it will crash your app with no error message to help you.
+Take great care about your rust code not unwinding into Swift Runtime; if it does, it will crash your app with no error message to help you.
 If your code can panic, you should use `catch_unwind` to capture it before it reaches Swift.

 ## Async and Swift

 Arti relies a lot on Rust futures.
-There is no easy way to use these futures from Swift.
-The easiest ways is probably to block on futures if you are okay with it.
-Otherwise you have to pass callbacks from Swift to Rust, and make so they are called when the future completes.
+The easiest way to use these futures from Swift is to block on futures if you are okay with it.
+Otherwise you have to pass callbacks from Swift to Rust, and make sure they are called when the future completes.

-Eventually, Arti will provide a set of blocking APIs for use for embedding; please get in touch if you want to help design them.
+Eventually, Arti will provide a set of blocking APIs for use for embedding.
+To help design these APIs, check out our [contributing guide](/contributing/).